enkidevs/curriculum/r/r-core/reading-and-writing-data-to-and-from-files/as-numeric.md

 ## Content

-The `as.numeric` function is a useful function that converts an object to a numeric data type.
+As mentioned in a previous insight, the `as.numeric` function converts an object to a numeric data type.

 You can use the `readline` function in combination with the `as.numeric` function to read a number from the console, or from a file.
 Here is an example of how to do this:
 ```r